Slow Performance

 Results

-The audit paid for itself by killing the wrong project.
+Performance recovered without a greenfield rewrite — the $800 audit paid for itself by killing the wrong $90,000 project

 Operations and finance leads—real engagements, not placeholder quotes.